open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 configured [LogRecordExporter](#logrecordexporter), as soon as they are finished.

+The processor MUST synchronize calls to `LogRecordExporter`'s `Export` to make sure that they are not executed in parallel.

+The exporter methods of the exporter MUST NOT be called concurrently for the same exporter instance.

 **Configurable parameters:**

 * `exporter` - the exporter where the `LogRecord`s are pushed.